 What are UV radiations and why are they harmful?

 The sun, despite its beneficial aspects, produces harmful Ultraviolet (UV) rays in the form of Long Wave Ultraviolet (UVA), Short Wave Ultraviolet (UVB), and UVC (1).
 UVC is absorbed before it reaches the earth's atmosphere, therefore, it poses no threat to humans.
-UVA and UVB, on the other hand, have the capability of penetrating not only glass but also the thickest of clouds, and as such, they reach the earth's surface.
+UVA and UVB rays, on the other hand, have the capability of penetrating not only glass but also the thickest of clouds, and as such, they reach the earth's surface.
 UVA attacks the dermis (the thickest part of the skin) causing effects like photo aging (wrinkling) and skin aging (1).
 UVB, on the other hand, attacks the superficial layer of the skin causing sunburns (burning, reddening and swelling of the skin) and promoting development of skin cancer (1).

 Active Ingredients in Polypodium leucotomos Extract